Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Round of 16: Dortmund, 15/02 (a) | 07/03 (h)

-- The Blues have managed back-to-back league games just once since Graham Potter was appointed on 8 September.
+- The Blues have managed back-to-back league wins just once since Graham Potter was appointed on 8 September.

 Club Brugge